 Override a DNS record

-can resolve a record locally it won't query an upstream
+If resolved can resolve a record locally it won't query an upstream

 nameserver, even if it's not authoritative for that domain.